lazypower/docker-charm/_pages/dev-contributing.md

 7. Push your branch to your forks remote branch `git push origin french-localization`
 8. Create the [Pull Request](https://help.github.com/articles/using-pull-requests/#initiating-the-pull-request) and target the `gh-pages` branch
 9. Await Peer Review
-10. Rejoyce when Pull Request is accepted
+10. Rejoice when Pull Request is accepted

+> **If you are submitting a Locale translation** - we will need to adjust the core template to support your language - and appreciate your efforts and will get it included as quickly as possible.
+Thanks in advance for your patience!

 ##### A note about documentation pages